-Due to the nature of the clay firing process tile dimensions may vary by up to one per cent above or below the stated size.
-Installers should particularly be aware that patterns such as Dorchester and Oxford, consisting of tiles of one nominal size in two different colours, may require increased grout spacing to allow for this variation.
+Installers should be aware that patterns consisting of tiles of one nominal size, in more than one colour, may require increased grout spacing to allow for these size variations.

 Sealing

 Our Victorian floor tiles are unglazed and although they are classified as vitrified we do recommend that they should be impregnated before and after installation, please see section on sealing on pages 20-21.